pantheon-systems/documentation/source/docs/articles/sites/domains.md

 <div class="alert alert-danger" role="alert">
 <h4>Important</h4><strong>Pantheon does not register domains or manage DNS.</strong> You will need to make these changes yourself at the registrar and/or DNS host for the domain; we cannot do it for you.</div>

-Using the provided destinations in the site Dashboard, create the recommended DNS entries at the domain's DNS provider.
+Using the provided destinations in the Site Dashboard, create the recommended DNS entries at the domain's DNS provider.
 Pantheon's www-redirection service will automatically redirect requests to the www subdomain.

 ### Serving Sites from Bare Domains with HTTP
 To serve your site from the bare domain, you must: